waggle-sensor/summer2020/akhil/akhildailyblog.md

 #### Issues/Errors/To Do:
 - Continue familiarizing myself with Sage, Docker, and Chameleon
+- Figure out why I cannot connect to the Sage Chameleon project

 ### Wednesday June 17, 2020
 #### Meetings, Out of work:
 - 11am - 12am Weekly Seminar Meeting
 #### Work done
-* I watched two videos reguarding the Agile Scrum process Notes on Agile Scrum:
+I watched two videos reguarding the Agile Scrum process Notes on Agile Scrum:
 * very collaborative and adapting workflow
 * Scrum is not a waterfall project.
 No dividing work into phases (design, code, etc)